rpidanny/tensorflow-serving-hot-reload/README.md

 # tensorflow-serving-hot-reload

-A script to dynamically load / unload tensorflow models in serving using serving config file.
+A script to dynamically load / unload tensorflow models in serving using config file.

 ## Requirements